-I am a doctoral candidate in Social Psychology at Yale University seeking a position as an instructor of Psychology at a teaching-focused school.
+I am a doctoral candidate in Social Psychology at Yale University seeking a position as a Diversity, Equity, & Inclusion Manager.
 Before attending Yale, I received a joint B.A. in Psychology and Individualized Studies with a focus on power and privilege in society from Miami University in Oxford, Ohio.
 After graduating from Miami, I spent two years at Northwestern University where I earned a Master’s degree in Social Psychology.
 I then moved with my advisor, Jennifer Richeson, to Yale University, where I have continued pursuing my PhD in Social Psychology.

 In my research, I explore how people make sense of discrimination and inequality.
 In my primary line of work, I focus on the consequences of attributing discrimination to implicit bias.

 We have found consistent evidence that perpetrators of discriminatory behavior that is attributed to implicit bias are held less accountable and deemed less worthy of punishment than perpetrators whose behavior is attributed to explicit bias.
-In my dissertation, I am exploring how we can shift perceptions of discrimination attributed to implicit bias by encouraging focus on the victim’s experience.
+This research has encouraged me to think carefully about when and why we choose to attribute discrimination to implicit bias.
+Further, I believe that organizations ought to be careful about attributing inequities to implicit biases because it could impede the path to building a diverse and inclusive workspace where all employees feel a sense of belonging.

 In another line of work, I explore how people perceive racial economic inequality.